ClearView – Capabilities Defined Info Sheet

 Results for SEARCHES provide insight into a users behaviour and interests which may highlight potential at risk situations.

 SENDS or RECEIVES results are combined to provide activity patterns.
 Who SENT an inappropriate message and who RECEIVED the message, aids in detecting a pattern or commencement of inappropriate behaviour which can be addressed before it escalates.
-One exception is Predatory.
+One exception is Predatory were we also include and ‘read’ user activity.

-Clicking on the ‘See Query’ from the report provides access to CyberHound to view the data and modify for further drill down and investigation of the activity.
+Clicking on the ‘See Query’ from the report provides access to CyberHound to view the data source queries for ClearView Events and modify for further investigation of the activity.

 The Query could be modified to search on any parameter e.g. one user over a different period of time or more data results, different headings.
 Add a condition to exclude the false positives that have not been excluded from the rule as yet e.g. purple suicide.